gunjanghate/carbonx/frontend/README.md

-# CarbonX Frontend
+# Carbon Ledger Frontend

-This is the Next.js frontend for the CarbonX AI + Web3 Powered Carbon Credit Exchange Platform.
+This is the Next.js frontend for the Carbon Ledger AI + Web3 Powered Carbon Credit Exchange Platform.

 ## Features

 - Modern landing page with project vision
 - Login and Sign Up pages
 - Ready for integration with backend and blockchain

 ## Getting Started

 1. Install dependencies:
    ```bash
    npm install